 How to Use the Microsoft Outlook Search Bar

-There are two ways you can use the Microsoft Outlook Search bar.
-You can either use the default bar as it appears on your Outlook or click the drop-down in the bar to get its advanced features.
+There are two ways to use the Microsoft Outlook Search bar.
+You can use the default bar as it appears on your Outlook or click the drop-down in the bar to get its advanced features.
 Here’s how both options work.

 Default Search